 This is particularly important if you live in a small house.
 Make this part of your routine so you’ll stick to it – and so the kids will hold you to it!

 It doesn’t have to be all papier-mâché and baking cupcakes.
 Ordinary activities are great – kids typically just want to be near you and may enjoy washing the dishes or vacuuming.
-If you’re allowing kids to have devices, balance it with fresh air – go find those bears and rainbows in the neighbourhood.
+If you’re allowing kids to have devices, balance it with fresh air and a walk around the neighbourhood collecting potential crafty loot.

-Don’t worry about curriculum with younger kids.
 Counting worms and digging in the garden – that’s maths and science.
-Give them independence.
-Let young kids pour their own cereal (with portions measured out), or let an older child take to a broken toaster with a screwdriver to keep busy.
+While you are leading by example they will be keen to learn too.
+When you're not keen to get out of the house, let younger kids pour their own cereal, or let an older child take to a broken toaster with a screwdriver to keep them busy.

 6. Limit choices